Command Line Reference¶

 Associated configuration parameter

-The configuration file of ReFrame defines the systems and environments to test as well as parameters controlling its behavior.
-Upon start up ReFrame checks for configuration files in the following locations in that order:
+The configuration file of ReFrame defines the systems and environments to test as well as parameters controlling the framework’s behavior.

-For a complete reference of the configuration, please refer to reframe.settings(8) man page.
+For a complete reference of the available configuration options, please refer to the reframe.settings(8) man page.

 For bugs, feature request, help, please open an issue on Github: <https://github.com/reframe-hpc/reframe>